esamattis/slimux/README.md

     :SlimuxShellRun ls \\*

-### SlimuxShellConfigure
+### SlimuxShellConfigure [pane-id]

-Prompt global pane configuration for the shell commands.
+Select the tmux pane to which shell commands will be sent.
+If executed without a parameter it prompts global pane configuration for the shell commands.
+If called with parameter it selects the pane without user interaction, which will aid multi-pane workflows.
+Parameter is the tmux pane identifier in \d:\d:\d form and completed automatically with cline completion.

 ## Sending Keys